1. General Information

 For more information go to www.republicofbaseball.com

-The Dominican Flag is divided into four sections separated by a white cross.
+The Dominican Flag is divided into four sections by a white cross.
 The upper left section is dark blue; the lower left is red.
 On the right side of the cross the colors are reversed.
 The coat of arms appears in the center of the cross, and reads "God, Fatherland, and Liberty".

 Cow, pigs, donkeys and horses were all imported by the Spaniards.
-The European also brought mica, rats and cats on their ships.
+The European also brought mice, rats and cats on their ships.
 Mongooses, originally imported from India to combat the rats, have become a pest.
 Eighteen species of bats have been found in the country.
 Bird life is very rich on Hispaniola and 254 species (22 endemic) are known, about half of which live in the aquatic environment.
 Two indigenous birds that are now difficult to find are the Hispaniolan parrot and the perico.

 Among the most famous local reptiles (1411 species with 83% of them endemic) are the American crocodile, the rhinoceros iguana and the ricard iguana.
 All three are endangered species but can often be seen in Isla Cabritos National Park.
 All snakes on the island are nonpoisonous.
 Frogs, mainly tree frogs, are abundant and can be quite noisy, living on palm and banana trees as well as telephone posts.
 Lizards are seen everywhere and 21 different species are known.
 The lizards all have in common a thin, often colorful skin along their throats, which is blown up like a balloon when they are threatened.
-For

 The tropical climate of Hispaniola and the variations in elevations, rainfall and soil have produced a variety of plant habitats, ranging from dry areas to coniferous forests in the mountains.
 About 36% of the 5,600 plant species on the Island of Hispaniola are endemic.